Workplace Injuries in Nursing - Protect Yourself

 As I make the rounds, I get to the last room and wave to the friendly client in the far bed.
 He is sitting in his bed watching the morning news.

 I look down and see the shiny laminate flooring.
-I feel my left hip and lower back ache.
+My left hip and lower back ache.
 The side and back of my pants are all wet, and so are both of my shoes.

 The client from the nearer bed walks out of the toilet after hearing the bang from my fall.
 He looks so upset!
 He apologises for accidentally knocking over his bottle of water on his way to the toilet.